thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack:: -- [Added in TB 84.0b3, backported to TB 78.6.1]

-Sets the label of the messageDisplayAction.
+Sets the label of the messageDisplayAction button.
+Can be used to set different values for the tooltip (defined by the title) and the label.
+Additionally, the label can be set to an empty string, not showing any label at all.

 .. api-header::
    :label: Parameters